What Barr might really have been saying in his letter about the Mueller report

 Breaking News Emails

-Among the blockbuster conclusions are the determinations by Attorney General William Barr that there was no obstruction of justice by the president.
-Glaringly, Barr's letter quotes Mueller himself asstating that "while this report does not conclude that the President committed a crime, it also does not exonerate him."
+Among the blockbuster conclusions in the letter are the determinations by Attorney General William Barr that there was no obstruction of justice by the president.
+Glaringly, Barr's letter quotes Mueller himself as stating that "while this report does not conclude that the President committed a crime, it also does not exonerate him."

 Melber: Matters of obstruction are usually adjudicated by HouseMarch 24, 201903:32